History of taxation in the United Kingdom: Legal rule

-When a document or statute said a period of time was to run 'from' a date an old legal rule provided that the period began on the following day.
+When a document or statute said a period of time was to run 'from' a date, an old legal rule provided that the period began on the following day.
 This rule of interpretation dates back at least to Sir Edward Coke's landmark work of 1628 called the Institutes of the Lawes of England.
 Coke's book was written as a commentary on the 1481 treatise on property law by Sir Thomas Littleton.
 Hence the specialist use of "from" may originate much earlier than 1628.
 The key passage in the Institutes is short:

 Coke's Institutes were an important source of education for lawyers and editions were published up to the nineteenth century.
 This is why tax acts in the eighteenth century used "from" 25 March in an exclusive sense to mean a period beginning on the following day.
 Numerous court cases have arisen because the technical meaning of from a date in acts and documents has been misunderstood.
 The Office of the Parliamentary Counsel, which drafts legislation today, has published online drafting guidance which says the from a date formulation is ambiguous and should not be used.

 Perhaps the most important contemporary authority for the start of the Land Tax year is in An Exposition of the Land Tax by Mark A Bourdin of the Inland Revenue which was published in 1854.
-In a footnote on page 34 he says:
+In a footnote on page 34 he says: "the year of assessment is from 26th March to the 25 March following".

 Bourdin does not use from in the strict sense required by Coke but it is clear that he believes the Land Tax year begins on 26 March and ends on the following 25 March.

 In 1798 William Pitt made Land Tax permanent with the Land Tax Perpetuation Act 1798.
 Section 3, for example, refers to "an assessment made in the year ending on the twenty fifth day of March 1799", which confirms the Land Tax year begins on 26 March.
 The Land Tax year remained essentially unchanged until the tax was abolished in 1963.

 A number of authorities explain why the old tax year began on 26 March so that the addition of eleven days led directly to the modern tax year which begins on 6 April.